po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/README.md

 * Before class, install the [React developer tools extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
 It will be used in the Unit 22 `O1-Ins_Providers` demo.

 * If you get an `eslint` preflight check error when running the Homework demo, add an `.env` folder to the root of the project and add `SKIP_PREFLIGHT_CHECK=true`.
 The error can also be avoided by running the Homework from the class repo to avoid conflicting `eslint` installations.

-* Apollo Server recently migrated to Apollo Server 3.
-This major-version release impacts how Apollo Server interacts in an Express environment.
-Apollo Server 2 is currently used in the activities.
-For the Unit 21 Homework, students must **MUST** use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
-Alternately, students can complete the Homework using the latest version of Apollo Server.
-Please refer them to the [Apollo Server Docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server Docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
-Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 * In the state management activities in Unit 22, emphasis is placed on having the students refer to the documentation.
 Explain that on the job, it is important to be able to use documention to find information on specific issues and then apply that information to their own code.